File <bronze6.htm> ARCHEOLOGY>

 further migrations by Bronze Age peoples on the American continent: Although both the ancient peoples of

-Ireland and the Norsemen Teutons venerated the sun god above all others
+Ireland and the Norsemen Teutons venerated the sun god above all others during the Bronze

-during the Bronze Age, the former calling him by the name Bel or Grian, the
+Age, the former calling him by the name Bel or Grian, the latter Sol or Sunu,

-latter Sol or Sunu, each of these peoples recognized a host of lesser
+each of these peoples recognized a host of lesser gods.
+These deities seem to have originated as

-manifestations, and later some of them were elevated to become major gods.
-Thus Lug to the ancient Irish was a god of light, who repelled the
+later some of them were elevated to become major gods.
+Thus Lug to the

-to Woden or Odin, who also owned a mighty spear and dealt destruction to the
+same characteristics to Woden or Odin, who also owned a mighty spear and

-Irish and Norse-speaking people recognized a sky god who was named for
+dealt destruction to the enemies of gods and men.
+Both ancient Irish and Norse-speaking people recognized a sky god who was named for

-thunder: Taranis in ancient Irish, Thunor or Thor in Norse.
+ancient Irish, Thunor or Thor in Norse.
 Both had divinities in charge of war, of

 music, of writing skills and magic, and, especially, fertility, both male and